kuroyza/JavaScript/README.md

 # Course_JavaScript
-These are some of Notes &amp; Challenge solution
+These are some Notes &amp; Challenges solution